Brittney Shipp is a meteorologist for NBC10’s First Alert Weather Team. You can watch Brittney’s live forecasts weekday

-The most memorable weather event that Brittney covered was the winter of 2013-2014 in Philadelphia.
-It was the second snowiest winter ever recorded during the winter of 2014, tracking almost 68 inches of snowfall at Philadelphia International Airport.
+The most memorable weather event that Brittney covered was the severe tornado outbreaks of Summer 2021.
+Conversely, her second is the second snowiest winter ever recorded during the winter of 2014, tracking almost 68 inches of snowfall at Philadelphia International Airport.

-A two-time Emmy®-nominated journalist, Brittney earned a bachelor’s degree in International Development Studies from the University of California, Los Angeles.
+A five-time Emmy®-nominated and Emmy award-winning journalist, Brittney earned a bachelor’s degree in International Development Studies from the University of California, Los Angeles.
 She has also earned a Certificate of Broadcast Meteorology from Mississippi State University.
 Having combined her passion for children’s education and meteorology, Brittney wrote and published the children’s book, The Meteorologist in Me.
 She has shared her book with over 35,000 students, including international audiences in Cuba and Australia.

-Prior to retuning to NBC10, Brittney started her career as a morning weekday weather reporter/features reporter at KYMA-TV in Yuma, Arizona.
+Prior to returning to NBC10, Brittney started her career as a morning weekday weather reporter/features reporter at KYMA-TV in Yuma, Arizona.
 She then went on to work at KTVK-3TV in Phoenix, Ariz., where she was a weekend meteorologist and special assignment reporter.
 Brittney has worked as a fill-in weather anchor for four national morning shows: NBC’s Early Today, and MSNBC’s Morning Joe, First Look, and Way Too Early.

 Brittney is passionate about educational school visits, diversity in children’s literature, and bridging the gender gap in STEM careers.
 Through school visits, mentoring, and volunteering, Brittney is dedicated to energizing young girls and students to understand weather and science-related careers.

 When Brittney is not forecasting the weather, she loves traveling the world.
 She’s visited close to 40 countries.
-But, her most special accomplishment is becoming a new mom and she cherishes spending time with her family.
+But, her most special accomplishment is becoming a new mom to two girls.
+She cherishes spending time with her husband and family.

 Connect with Brittney!